salarcode/Bois/Readme.md

 ## Why Salar.Bois?
 * Because payload size matters.
 Bois serializer generates the smallest payload size.
 * Because speed matters.
-Both serialization and deserialization are extermly fast.
+Both serialization and deserialization are extremely fast.
 * Easy to use, `Serialize<T>` and `Deserialize<T>` are all you need.
 * No configuration required.
-No sperate schema required.
+No separate schema required.

 ## [NuGet Package](https://www.nuget.org/packages/Salar.Bois)
 ```